 Vice Chair, Litigation and Dispute Resolution Practice Committee, Institute for Energy Law

-The Young Energy Professionals Committee (YEPs) has provided quality benefits to its membership for almost a decade.
+The Young Energy Professionals Committee (YEPs) has provided quality benefits to its membership for over a decade.
 Over the next year, YEPs intend to expand their membership geographically and beyond the bounds of oil and gas to include professionals in renewable energy, power, environmental, oilfield services, and other practice areas under the energy umbrella.
 To achieve this goal, the YEPs will:

 - host a series a geographically diverse General Counsel Forums,